Our fundraising team is ready to work with you to guide, mentor, and explore how to move your fundraising to the next

 A mentor is someone who is called upon for their experience and guidance.
 Our mentoring program can help you find creative ways to deal with all the steps to achieve a successful fundraising program.
 From planning through stewardship, we can assist you by increasing your knowledge through best practices.
 While you determine the exact topics you need to explore, we have tools that will help you manage many of the tasks that make up an effective fundraising program.
 Many people like to meet monthly or quarterly with one of our fund development specialists to bounce around ideas and keep accountable to their goals.
 No long-term commitment is necessary.

 Although we don’t write the plan for you, we can assist in all parts of the planning process.
 We offer a step-by-step approach that includes both staff and board discussions and agreement.
 We start with a high-level discussion about organizational culture and fund development expectations.
 Our work culminates in a narrative summarizing the key decisions that drive the plan including organizational values, goals, key audiences, a gift chart, and recognition strategies all tied to budget and strategic goals.
 We also work closely with you to create a tactical version of the plan that outlines how each goal will be achieved.

 While we believe that you will be most successful with full board and leadership staff involvement, the creation of the plan can be written by a small team that is committed to the process and can in turn engage the rest of the group in successful implementation.
-If you are interested in learning more, call us or sign up for our class or apply for our fund development planning cohort to learn more about what makes up a comprehensive fundraising plan.
+If you are interested in learning more, call us or sign up for our class or apply for our Fundraising Action Plan cohort to learn more about creating fundraising strategies and taking action on a plan.

 Time Estimates: Timing to complete a plan depends on each organization and the time that staff and board are able to devote to the process.
 While there is not a “one size fits all” description of time required, it is safe to allocate a minimum of six hours of board facilitation plus 20 hours of Foraker consulting time.
 Complicated plans will take more time, as will plans for organizations that are new to donor-centered fundraising.